In an industry grappling with excess waste, we uncover the stories of two fashion stores determined to make a difference.

 The result is a unique, Earth-friendly alternative to traditional, more costly eyewear.
 “I didn’t know much about the industry when I first started.
 What I did know was that glasses were fragile, expensive and took a long time to make.
 I wanted to figure out how we could make a frustrating process much easier.
 We’re the exact opposite of the industry.
 The industry works more for itself than for the customer and that’s what we wanted to change.”

-With seven locations across Sydney and Melbourne, including a new shop in Darling Square, Dresden is proving that sustainability and business success do see eye-to-eye.
+With six locations across Sydney and Melbourne, Dresden is proving that sustainability and business success do see eye-to-eye.
 The company has recycled more than half a tonne of material to date while continuing to expand, recently opening its first international store in Toronto.

 “It [sustainability] affects everything we do.
 Even the small bits of plastic generated when we’re grinding and smoothing out a frame are collected and recycled.
 For us, it’s just the way business should be done.”